Booster Club Alumni Are a Gold Mine for Fundraising

 Communicate Updates

-It’s a good idea to send a quarterly newsletter to update them on the club’s progress and pass along support opportunities.
+It’s a good idea to send a quarterly newsletter to update alumni on the club’s progress and pass along support opportunities.
 Your newsletter could include things like:

 - Updates from the school